aws-samples/amazon-sumerian-hosts/AWS-Infrastructure-Setup.md

 Give the identity pool a meaningful name specific to your application.
 We'll use the name *"Demo_SumerianHosts"* for these instructions.

-Tick the **"Enable access to unauthenticated identites"** checkbox to *ON*.
+Tick the **"Enable access to unauthenticated identities"** checkbox to *ON*.
 This will allow anonymous web visitors to use our application.

 Click the **Create Pool** button at the bottom of the page.